kubernetes/enhancements/keps/sig-node/20200203-memory-manager.md

 _Figure: The construction of Memory Table._

 The size of the two zones (_Pre-reserved Zone_ and _Allocatable Zone_) are pre-configured in kubelet configuration by administrator and are immutable values in runtime.
-- _Pre-reserved Zone_ indicates the certain amount of memory which is pre-reserved for system such as kernel, OS deamon, and core components of kubernetes like kubelet.
+- _Pre-reserved Zone_ indicates the certain amount of memory which is pre-reserved for system such as kernel, OS daemon, and core components of kubernetes like kubelet.
 For more details how to configure this size, see [The configuration of Memory Manager](#the-configuration-of-memory-manager) section.

 - _Allocatable Zone_ indicates the total size of allocatable memory for containers in Guaranteed QoS Pod.
 The size of this zone is simply the rest of  _Pre-reserved Zone_ from the total size of the Memory Table.